 String Formatting Cookbook

-Python 3.6 introduced, formatted string literals, often referred to as f-strings as another method to help format strings.
-It is simpler to prepend an f
+Python 3.6 introduced formatted string literals, referred to as f-strings, as another method to help format strings.
+F-strings are a powerful and flexible way to format strings in Python.
+An f-string is a string prefixed with f

 Here’s an example comparing the three ways to format a float number: